canberragpn/canberragpn.github.io/_posts/2021-04-22-Announcing-the-May-2021-Workshop.md

 ## When

 * Sunday, May 23 2021
-* Please arrive by 9:30am for registration
+* Registration begins at 9:30am
 * Mingling and Sorting hat from 9:30am - 10am (matching students with GPN tutors)
 * Workshop begins at 10am
-* Parents pickup at 3:30pm (due to COVID we cannot have parents visit in the labs)
+* Parents pickup at 3:30pm (due to COVID restrictions we cannot have parents visit the computer labs)
 * Conclude by 4pm

 ## Who

-Female students from years 4 to year 12.
+Female students from year 4 to year 12.

 ## What do I need to know

 Absolutely no coding experience necessary!
-We cater for girls of all programming skill levels.
+We cater for girls of all programming skill levels and will make sure you are in a group that's right for you.

 ## How